RiyazulHaque64/Harmonic/README.md

 Live website link: https://harmonic-352e3.web.app/

-- Toy House is a online site for music training in summer vacation.
+- Harmonic is a online site for music training in summer vacation.
 - An instructor can add a course on this website
 - A student can enroll in a course on this website and payment with stripe.
 - An admin can handle the entire site